A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 Get a simple, practical guide with 5 ways to stay close to your child—even as things begin to shift.

-How TYRVING Works:
+How TYRVING Works

 Families experience TYRVING in two ways:

-Think of it like a book club,
+Think of it like a book clubwith a different purpose.

-What A Typical Week Looks Like
+A Typical Week

 Most weeks include a short reading and a guided activity you complete together at home, taking about 15–20 minutes.
 There are no extra appointments, no homework, and no prior experience required.